upmaru/terraform-digitalocean-instellar/README.md

 # Terraform DigitalOcean module for Instellar

-This module automatically forms LXD cluster on amazon DigitalOcean.
+This module automatically forms LXD cluster on DigitalOcean.
 This terraform module will do the following:

 - [x] Setup networking
 - [x] Setup bastion node